dotnet/sdk/documentation/general/torn-sdk.md

 Instead of `<PackageDownload>` the toolset package could be installed via `<PackageReference>`.
 This is how the existing Microsoft.Net.Compilers.Toolset package works today.
 This has a number of disadvantages:

 1. PackageReferences are not side effect free and have been shown to cause issues in complex builds.
 For example this package did not work by default in the Visual Studio or Bing builds.
 Deploying this at scale to all our customers will almost ceratinly cause issues.
 2. This approach does not solve all scenarios.
 The mechanics of restore mean that the compiler is not swapped until part way through the build.
-Build operations that happen earlier, such as legacy WPF, will still use the Visual Studio compiler and hence experience analyzer compatibility issues.
+Build operations that happen earlier, such as [legacy WPF][issue-legacy-wpf], will still use the Visual Studio compiler and hence experience analyzer compatibility issues.
 3. Mixing builds that do and do not restore can lead to different build outcomes as they can end up choosing different compilers.
 Mixing the version of msbuild / dotnet msbuild can also lead to strange outcomes as they can end up choosing different compilers.

 ### Install the Framework compiler

 An alternative is simply shipping both Roslyn compilers in the Windows .NET SDK.
 This means there is no need for a `<PackageDownload>` step as the compiler is always there.
-This is a simpler build but it means that all .NET SDK installs on Windows will increase by ~6-7%.
+This is a simpler build but it means that all .NET SDK installs on Windows will incease by ~6-7%.

+This approach does have downsides:

+1. The Windows .NET SDK increased in size even when it's not needed.
+For example our main Windows containers do not install Visual Studio hence are never in a torn state yet they'll see increased size cost here.
+Changing the .NET SDK such that these extra compilers are only installed sometimes would add significant complexity to our installer setup.
+2. This will make the Windows and Linux .NET SDK's visibly different in layout.
+Comparing them will show different contents which could be confusing to customers.
+At the same time the current proposal is functionally the same, it just changes where the framework compilers are placed on disk and that also could be confusing to customers.

 ### Use the .NET Core compiler

-Instead of downloading a .NET Framework Roslyn in a torn state, the SDK could use the .NET Core Roslyn it comes with.
+Instead of downloading a .NET Framework Roslyn in a torn state, the SDK could just use the .NET Core Roslyn it comes with.
 That would have virtually no real compatibility issues.
 This has a number of disadvantages:

 1. Changes the process name from VBCSCompiler to `dotnet`.
 That seems insignificant but the process name is important as it's referenced in a lot of build scripts.
 This would be a subtle breaking change that we'd have to work with customers on.
 2. This would make Visual Studio dependent on the servicing lifetime of the .NET Core runtime in the SDK.
 That has a very different lifetime and could lead to surprising outcomes down the road.
 For example if policy removed out of support runtimes from machines it would break the Visual Studio build.